mitsuhiko/lucumr/2011/11/15/modern-web-applications-are-here.rst

 But what are they doing?
-Notwithstanding some of their respective extra features both Battlelog and Elite are essentially a social network for shooter gamest that expose the statistics of your individual gameplay as well as the one of your friends to you.
+Notwithstanding some of their respective extra features both Battlelog and Elite are essentially a social network for shooter games that expose the statistics of your individual gameplay as well as the one of your friends to you.
 Everything you do in the game is reflected on these websites and you can further interact with the game there by commenting on gameplay and chatting up with friends.